MACHU PICCHU AND LAKE TITICACA

 Day 2: Lima – Cusco

 Early in the morning we transfer to the airport for our flight to Cusco.
-Upon arrival, check into the Costa Del Sol Hotel and have free time for a rest and to get used to the altitude.
+Upon arrival, check into the Ramada Costa del Sol Hotel and have free time for a rest and to get used to the altitude.
 Cusco was a Holy City, a place of pilgrimage, a sacred place the Incas themselves believed was “The Navel of the World”, thus its real name “Qosqo”.
 Nowadays, Cusco is a fascinating mix of Inca and Colonial Spanish architecture; churches, monasteries, convents and Inca remains are found at every corner, many streets are lined with perfect Incan stonework which served as a foundation for the Spanish constructions that took place in the XVI and XVII centuries.